jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 === Resource Description <sec:resource-description>

 Both the canonical collection (@sec:canonical-collection) and the derived collection (@sec:derived-collection) require a description of the @rdf resources contained.
-The description is used to filter resources to be inserted in the pod, and can be used to browse the pod efficiently just like Shape Trees.
+The description is used to filter resources to be inserted in the pod, and could be used as an index when querying the pod efficiently using link traversal @bib:taelman-structure-assumptions.
-#MJDS[\@RT does Bryan have any work I can cite?]
 A structured collection should thus never contain a resource that does not match the shape description.
 Two popular choices for describing a resource are @shex and @shacl.

-Shape descriptions are powerful and allowing to express complicated expressions.
+Shape descriptions are powerful and allow to express complicated expressions.
 They include #link("https://www.w3.org/TR/shacl/#core-components-logical")[
 logical constraint components] and #link("https://www.w3.org/TR/shacl/#core-components-property-pairs")[ property pair constraint components].